Quickback Docs

 The capability ceiling

-The one error-severity authz check.
-It is the M0.2 deliverable that backs scope grant profiles: a scoped role is deny-by-default and may touch only what its grants profile lists.
-The analyzer walks every resource firewall, follows each { permission } arm into the permission graph to find the scope roles it references, and fails the build (in strict mode) if a resource grants a scope role access the profile doesn't cover.
-In the default path it warns loudly.
+The check that backs scope grant profiles: a scoped role is deny-by-default and may touch only what its grants profile lists.
+The analyzer walks every resource firewall, follows each { permission } arm into the permission graph to find the scope roles it references, and fails the build if a resource grants a scope role access the profile doesn't cover.
 This is what makes the grant profile the single auditable manifest of what an external principal can see.

 Authn codes

-Four structural authentication checks — proving properties over the generated route + credential surface rather than the authz policy:
+Five structural authentication checks — proving properties over the generated route + credential surface rather than the authz policy.
+All are promoted (compile errors):

-AUTHN_ROUTE_COVERAGEwarnA route that reaches data with an unclassified auth gate and isn't declared PUBLIC — the signup / flag-gap bug class (data delivered to an unauthenticated ctx).
+AUTHN_ROUTE_COVERAGEerrorA route that reaches data with an unclassifiable auth gate and isn't declared PUBLIC — the signup / flag-gap bug class (data delivered to an unauthenticated ctx).
+Fires only on a gate the compiler cannot classify; zero-FP by construction.

 AUTHN_SECRET_CONSISTENCYerrorA credential's mint site and verify site don't share key / issuer / audience — every minted token would fail verification (the ws-ticket "401 on every upgrade" trap).